 Don the mask of Joker and join the Phantom Thieves of Hearts.
 Break free from the chains of modern society and stage grand heists to infiltrate the minds of the corrupt and make them change their ways!
 Explore Tokyo, unlock new Personas, customize your own personal Thieves Den, discover a never-before-seen story arc, cutscenes, alternate endings, and more!

 There is much more to say with the story.
 Each Persona game has several running themes within the main story.
-Persona 5 Royal follows this format in terms of story.
+Persona 5 Royal follows this format in terms of the story.
 Persona 5 Royal stars by discovering corruption found in your high school due to someone’s distorted desires.
-It evolves to finding out much more how it affects the society as a whole, the story of Persona 5 Royal delivers in this area.
+It evolves to finding out much more about how it affects the society as a whole, and the story of Persona 5 Royal delivers in this area.

 The original version has the original palaces that each represent one of the seven deadly sins.
 There is an overarching theme of breaking out of the societal norms as well by “removing your mask” and revealing your true self (i.e., revealing your true self and “Showing your true form”).
 Your Persona represents this.

 A Persona is the manifestation of that character’s true self, their inner rebellion form, so to say.
 The main character, in this game, Joker, is that of the wild card arcana.
 This means that while your number is 0, it means endless possibilities.
 Thus the main character can summon limitless personas, while the other main protagonists can summon only one persona (which can evolve).
 The game also allows the player to play through two school semesters, as you are a student.
 As there are a set of confidants to meet and build relationships with, Persona 5 Royal introduces new characters to this mix.